 One or more chapters in each Grade 7 Bayou Bridges unit will be designated as an Independent Reading Lesson, in which students are asked to read an entire chapter on their own before engaging in any discussion about the chapter.
-A lesson title will indicate that it is recommended that students read the entire chapter independently.
+A adjacent to a lesson title will indicate that it is recommended that students read the entire chapter independently.